Dear,

 What does it do to me?
 Well, it does have some merits in my own life.
 I’ve found some poems and stories written in Cebuano, which will be read by twenty people, at most.
 Am I fine with that?
 Not really, I want to be read by at least a hundred.

 This Sunday rambling is getting out of control.
 It is three in the afternoon.
 I’ve watched three Sorry Girls DIYs while writing this.
-Tobi is now listening to “Torture Me,” while editing our Taiwan photos.
+Tobi is now listening to “Torture Me,” while editing photos of Taiwan.
 I’ve smoked six cigs already.
 I have a deadline and work test to do before the day ends.
 I haven’t showered.
 I smelled like unwashed armpits and vagina.

 The Bali sun blazes out.
 The ducks quack.
 The caged bird goes on singing.
 The wild doves keep on “krok krok kroking” in the distance.